ULTUX/StoneDropPlugin/README.md

 ## Features

--   GUI
+-   GUI.
--   Language support *(lang.yml)*
+-   Language support *(lang.yml)*.
--   Enchant support
+-   Enchant support.
--   Item naming support
+-   Item naming support.
--   Fortune enchantment affects chances
+-   Fortune enchantment affects chances.
--   Set what blocks are affected by plugin
+-   Set what blocks are affected by plugin.
--   Disable plugin in specific worlds
+-   Disable plugin in specific worlds.
--   Disable drop from ores
+-   Disable drop from ores.
--   Set chance of getting drop from ores
+-   Set chance of getting drop from ores.
--   Set items drop directly to inventory
+-   Set items drop directly to inventory.
--   Set exp orbs to be spawned *(Mending support)*
+-   Set exp orbs to be spawned *(Mending support)*.
--   Configurable required Y level range for an item to spawn
+-   Configurable required Y level range for an item to spawn.
 -   Player can find a treasure chest while mining stone.
--   Every player manage their drop preferences quickly and easily by right-clicking on an item in the menu
+-   Every player manage their drop preferences quickly and easily by right-clicking on an item in the menu.
--   Left-clicking on the items shows drop chances for every fortune level
+-   Left-clicking on the items shows drop chances for every fortune level.\

-**And more**
+**And more!**
 ## Recommendations

 -   Server running **PaperMC**